-8.9.3 Total Carbohydrate:
+8.9.3 Total carbohydrate

-Nutritional Information of a biscit Servings Per Pack: \$ Serving size 5 Biscuits (30g) Nutrition Quantity / 100 g Quantity / Serving 1985 KJ / 474 Cal Energy 661 RJ / 118 Call Protest 57.4 1.9 g Cartestudante 72.69 24 g 0.0 g 0.0 tt Tinger 0.1.0 00.1 -Fat: 185.9 62.0 538 نرهيا 2.6.0 Nam Ful.
-0.0 g 0.0 1 0mg Cholesterol 0 mg 1.4 1 Dietary Fiber 4.8 g 365 mg Total Sodium 121 mg mentioned amount.
-It includes sub categories, like sugars, fibres, etc. included in the total carbohydrate count.
-Remember that it is the total carbs you need to account for in your meal, and not the sugars alone.

-This is the amount of total carbs in the

-The total carbs in nutrition label shown (highlighted with the green arrow) has two values.
+- This is the amount of total carbs in the mentioned amount.
+It includes sub-categories, like sugars, fibres, etc. included in the total carbohydrate count.
+Remember that it is the total carbs you need to account for in your meal, and not the sugars alone. - The total carbs in nutrition label shown (highlighted with the green arrow) has two values.
 Carbohydrates per 100g of food (the first value) are not the amount of carbs in one serving.
-It is the experimentally measured value.

-The carbohydrates per serving are the amount of carbs in one serving size (see point 'b' above).
+It is the experimentally measured value. - The carbohydrates per serving are the amount of carbs in one serving size.
 In the picture, it is shown to be 24g of carbs.
 This means that if you eat 4 biscuits in the pack, they will contain a total of 24 g of carbs.